An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 [<username>@s21n32 ~]$

-Useful to run a program non-interactively, usually for longer time than a short interaction.
+Useful to run a program non-interactively, usually for longer time and without interaction from the user.
 A batch script contains

 and